 These are just some of the many questions which a study of Physics sets out to answer.
 As students of Physics, which is at the heart of all sciences, we, all of us, find unending interest in working to understand these and many other questions.
 Our subject is the most fundamental of all sciences and underpins all the major technological advances in our society, which means that graduates of physics are highly sought after in many areas of industry.
 Career opportunities for our graduates are of course far more wide ranging than this.
 There is no other degree which provides such a varied opportunity for employment.
 Where else can you get a training that allows you to go and work in the financial market or design and build space hardware?

-The School of Physics and Astronomy, which was awarded a grade five in the 2001 Research Assessment Exercise in recognition of its international reputation for world class research, has a distinguished history of important discoveries in its 100 year life.
+The School has a distinguished history of important discoveries in its 100 year life.
+The Research Excellence Framework, the system for assessing the quality of research in the UK higher education institutions, has highlighted that 90% of research outputs in the School were rated as world-leading or internationally excellent.
 The spirit of high quality research which continues in the research activities of our staff, infuses undergraduate teaching and encourages you to make choices in the areas of Physics that interest you.